georgeotj/InternetSoftwareDev3320/README.md

-# Internet Software Development Group Project
+# CS 3320: Internet Software Development
+Objective: To create an e-commerce website that will allow a user to run through the process of creating an order.

 ## Project Structure:
 *place_holder.txt was only added so the directory would push to github,